grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Sturmey!"
 She called up to the bridge.
 "There is very very little water under us..."

 "It's OK!"
 He shouted back just as the _Prospect_ came to an abrupt stop.

-Even at the slow careful speed they had been moving at, it was enough to jolt them all forward.
+Even at the careful speed they had been moving at, the stop was violent enough to jolt them all forward.
 Empty tin coffee cups fell and clanked along the deck while clipboards fluttered through the air.

-The alarm started sounding again and a second red light lit on the depth-under-keel gauge indicating they were on the bottom.
+The alarm started sounding again and a second red light lit on the depth-under-keel gauge indicating they were firmly wedged on the bottom.

 "Fuck!"
-Percy yelled, punching the alarm silence button a second time.
+Percy yelled, punching the alarm-silence button a second time.
 "Fucking fuck!
 Sturmey you fucking amateur, what the fuck did you do?
-Bastian, shut down the motor before we're driven deep into the muck."
+Bastian, power down the fucking motor before we're driven deeper into the muck."

 Bastian pulled the throttle back to zero.
 Percy could hear Hemi and Sturmey discussing the situation on the bridge.
 Sturmey's voice was aggravated.
 Hemi was talking in his usual even tone.
-But couldn't quite make out what they were saying.
-She climbed back up to the bridge.
+But Percy could not quite make out what they were saying.
+She climbed to the bridge.

 "Captain Percy, this never happened before."
-Sturmey said as she was climbing up through the hatch.
+Sturmey said as she came through the hatch.
 "The silt underneath sometimes moves around.
-This channel has always been deep enough before."
+This channel has always been deep enough."

-"For a fucking _loaded_ submarine Sturmey?
+"For a fucking _loaded_ submarine?
 Or have you just brought fucking empty transport ships through here before?"
 Percy was turning red.

-"I'll get you off, do not worry Captain Percy.
-Bastian below: reverse motor, 2 knots."
+"I'll get you off, do not worry Captain Percy."
+He leaned over the hatch and cupped one small hand to the side of his mouth. "'Hoy!
+You at the throttle controls: reverse motor, 2 knots."

-"And then what Sturmey?
+"And then what?
 Fucking back the whole way out to the main channel?
 It's not like there's room to fucking turn around here."

 "If we have to do that, we can."
 Said Hemi, trying to calm the situation.
 "But Sturmey pointed out we probably have some water in the main ballast and trim tanks we can blow out.
 If we can get the boat up even half a meter or so, we might be able to clear the silt bar."

 "Fuck."
 Said Percy as the _Prospect_ slowly reversed, stirring the water behind them and pushing it forward along the hull.
-It washed outwards and under the nearby huts on either side where people had realized something was wrong and come out to the platforms in front of their homes to watch.
+It washed outwards and under the nearby huts on either side where people had realized something was amiss and come out to the platforms in front of their homes to watch.

 One local saw a stuck ship as an opportunity and rowed his dugout canoe full of fish up to the side of the _Prospect_.
 Hemi sent Cassandra down with a few coins to buy some.

-Reversing the motors did get them off the bottom.
-As soon as Bastian reported they had some water under the keel again they carefully forwarded the throttle to try to bring the _Prospect_ to a dead stop, but it was impossible to have that much control over such a large ship in such a tight space.
-The _Prospect_ very slowly but with a lot of inertia bumped into a cluster of huts, and the whole cluster leaned over against the push from the ship with a sickening crack of the pylons that supported the huts from underneath.
-People came out and started cursing at gesturing at towards the bridge of the _Prospect_ in a variety of languages.
-The huts were well built and the pylons held, but the residents and Hemi knew from the sound that deep structural damage had been done.
-Hemi didn't know what else to do, so he sent Cassandra down with more coins that she distributed among the residents until the cursing had mostly died away.
+Moving backwards did get them off the bottom.
+As soon as Bastian reported they had some water under the keel again, they carefully forwarded the throttle to try to bring the _Prospect_ to a dead stop, but it was impossible to have that much control over such a large ship in such a tight space.
+The _Prospect_ very slowly --- but with a lot of inertia --- bumped into a cluster of huts, and the whole cluster leaned over against the push from the ship with a sickening crack of the pylons that supported the huts from underneath.
+A surprising number of people poured out of the huts, cursing and gesturing towards the bridge of the _Prospect_ in a variety of languages.
+The huts were well built and the pylons held, but the residents knew from the sound that deep structural damage had been done.
+Hemi also knew they had damaged the foundations of the huts, so he sent Cassandra down with more coins that she distributed among the residents until the cursing had mostly died away.

 Percy just put her face into her hands, both too embarrassed and angry to look at anyone at that moment.

-Sturmey had Owen throw the main ballast blow switches and the high-pressure  air system blew out whatever water was left in the main ballast along with a lot of excess bubbles that burbled up the side of the boat and which the children who were now climbing up the side of the _Prospect_ and running around on the deck found entertaining.
-Sturmey also had Owen empty every trim tank the boat had, and to turn on all the bilges.
-Long streams of foul water poured out from the side of the hull of the _Prospect_, in one case smashing squarely against the wall of a hut, and requiring yet another payment from Cassandra to ease the cursing.
+Sturmey had Owen throw the main ballast blow switches and the high-pressure  air system blew out whatever water was left in the main tanks along with a lot of excess bubbles that burbled up the side of the boat to the delight of the children who were now climbing up the side of the _Prospect_ and running around on the deck.
+Sturmey also had Owen empty every trim tank the boat had, and turn on all the bilges.
+Long streams of foul water poured out from the side of the hull of the _Prospect_, in one case a cataract that squarely landed against the wall of a hut, and required yet another payment from Cassandra to ease the cursing.

 Getting this excess water out of the boat did raise it up though.
 When Bastian reported an additional meter of water under the keel, Sturmey had them slowly move forward again.
 Percy went back down to the control room to watch the gauges.
-The _Prospect_ crept over the shallow spot with the depth-under-keel gauge lowering all the way down to the zero pin and the grounded alarm coming back on.
-Percy could swear she heard the bottom sloshing along the hull as her boat pushed through a soft sucking muck.
+The _Prospect_ crept over the shallow spot with the depth-under-keel gauge lowering all the way down to the zero pin and the grounding alarm coming back on.
+Percy could swear she heard the bottom sloshing along the hull as her boat pushed through a soft, sucking muck.
 But the forward progress was not stopped this time, and they soon came over the shallow spot and the gauge showed a clear 4 meters of water under them.

 [//]: # (### They arrive at the dock)

 They had to squeeze the _Prospect_ over two more shallow spots before Sturmey finally turned them out into a somewhat larger channel --- maybe twice the width of the _Prospect's_ beam.
 This channel was consistently deeper and there was more commercial traffic on the water.
 Sturmey steamed the _Prospect_ up this channel for another mile or so, picking his way through a number of places where the channel branched left or right.
 The structures along the channel got larger and larger, and the traffic on the water thinned out as they moved into a part of the city that had less day-to-day trading and was more focused on storage and warehouses.
 The structures here tended to be large flat platforms, open on the side.
-Some had roofs built over them and some did not.
-Some were stacked high with cargo waiting on a ship to be loaded onto, and others were cleared waiting for a ship to come in.
-The platforms either had one side set with a row of docking pylons, or were connected to rickety piers of weathered and gray wood that extended out from the platforms into small bays that were left free of construction so that bigger ships would have enough room to maneuver in them.
+Some had roofs built over them and some were open to the sky.
+Some were stacked high with cargo waiting for a ship to be loaded onto, and others were cleared waiting for a loaded ship to come in.
+The platforms either had one side set with a row of docking pylons, or were otherwise connected to rickety piers of weathered and gray wood that extended out from the platforms into small bays that were left as open water so that bigger ships would have enough room to maneuver in them.
 Many of these piers had ships of various sizes moored up against them.
 There only a few people about though, since this area was far more heavily populated with cargo than people.

 Finally Sturmey pointed to a bay off their port side while looking through the binoculars.
 He turned the _Prospect_ into the bay and Hemi could see through his own binoculars that the third dock in from the channel had a small hand-lettered sign with a dock number that matched the one on the paper he had shown to Sturmey.
 As Sturmey and Bastian worked to bring the boat alongside the dock, Hemi got on the PA and asked Chips and Owen to meet him on the deck.
-The three of them brought big docking hawsers up from the cargo hold and secured them to cleats on the deck.
+The three of them brought thick docking hawsers up from the cargo hold through the big deck hatch and secured them to cleats on the deck.
 Owen made a daring leap from the handholds on the side of the _Prospect_ to the dock over the sloshing water in the closing gap.
 Hemi and Chips tossed the lines over to him so he could secure them around the docking pylons.

 The dock was exceedingly narrow for handling a ship of the _Prospect's_ size, maybe just two meters or so, and when the _Prospect_ leaned its weight up against it, the whole dock shifted its center of gravity towards the other side.
 The _Prospect_ took up the entire length of the dock, and then extended another quarter ship-length out beyond it into the turnaround bay.
 The dock was supported by ancient poles of wood, weathered to a smooth but grainy gray texture.
 The cross planks had many knot holes and splintered easily under scuffing feet.
-About halfway out, the dock widened to accomodate the base of a rusty and flimsy looking crane which was left angled at its pinions in such a way that it looked like a giant crooked finger of a crone cursing the fates before her.
-Further out from the crane, the dock narrowed even more.
+About halfway out, the dock widened to accommodate the base of a rusty and flimsy looking crane which was left angled at its joints in such a way that it looked like a giant crooked finger of a crone cursing the fates before her.
+Further out from the crane, the dock narrowed again to just enough space for a single person to walk.

 The dock ran into a large and mostly-empty platform.
 It was one of the platforms that had a roof built over it, supported on the same graying wood pylons as the dock, and roofed with roughly-hewn old boards that had gaps and holes that let light, and presumably rain, pass through them in many places.
 At the far end of the platform was a squat little cube of an office, with a few stacks of crates near it, from which the business of the platform and dock was executed.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 [//]: # (### Chips quits)